calebjmatthews/endless-desert/concept.md

   [X] Click on message bar to view all messages
   [X] Only deliver most recent messages
   [X] Quests to introduce new traders
+  [ ] Trading party type selection less random
+  [ ] Increase # of traders research
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Maximum trade quantity applies both ways
   [ ] Further long-term progression quests
   [ ] Add implements
   [ ] Add fish to trading partner options